NeurodataWithoutBorders/nwb_hackathons/HCK18_2024_Dev_Hackathon_DataJoint/README.md

 ### Dining

-Breakfast and lunch will be generously provided by DataJoint.
+Meals will not be provided.

 ## Organizing Committee